 (Added 5-8-17) - Renewable Energy: Energy derived from natural resources which are regenerated over time through natural processes.
-Such energy sources include the sun (solar); wind; moving water (hydro & wave); organic plant materials (biomass); and the earth's heat (geothermal).
+Such energy sources include the sun (solar); wind; moving water (hydro and wave); organic plant materials (biomass); and the earth's heat (geothermal).
 Renewable energy resources may be used directly, or used indirectly to create more convenient forms of energy.
-Renewable energy sources also include landfill gas, fuel cells, and advanced biofuels. - Recreational Vehicle: A vehicular type portable structure without a permanent foundation that can be towed, hauled or driven and that is primarily designed or modified to serve as a temporary living accommodation for recreational, camping and travel use and includes but is not limited to travel trailers, truck campers, caravan, camping trailers, and self-propelled motor homes.
+Renewable energy sources also include landfill gas, fuel cells, battery energy storage facilities, recharging stations for electric and hydrogen powered vehicles and biofuels.

+(Amended 11-16-20) - Recreational Vehicle: A vehicular type portable structure without a permanent foundation that can be towed, hauled or driven and that is primarily designed or modified to serve as a temporary living accommodation for recreational, camping and travel use and includes but is not limited to travel trailers, truck campers, caravan, camping trailers, and self-propelled motor homes.